I unfortunately have quite a bit of experience dealing with stress and anxiety. But, these 10 stress relief tips and activities help a LOT.

 After reading 10% Happier, I tried to start meditating more consistently.
 And I cannot speak highly enough about it for stress management.
 I’m not super consistent (yet!) with a daily practice, but I typically meditate 3-4x a week.
 Some meditation uses guided visualization and other include breathing exercises.
 Try a few different types and see what resonates with you most!
 I tend to feel stress physically as tightness in my chest and throat, so I really love the breathing exercises to help fill my lungs and slow my breath.

 Insight Timer is another app that has more free options but I like the consistency of Waking Up.
 Insight Timer has SO much variety, which is great for some people, but I like to know what I’m getting rather than starting one and realizing I don’t like the music, the guided voice, whatever.
 Headspace is another great meditation app that I used for a while.

-9. Scheduling breaks & time with others
+9. Schedule breaks & time with others

 I have to literally schedule downtime in my day since I have a habit of working nonstop.
 Since I work by myself most days, it’s easy to go all day without meaningful breaks or without interacting with anyone else.

 When you’re in an office, you get natural breaks.
 Coworkers stop by to chat, you get get coffee, you go out for lunch, etc..
 I don’t have that unless I’m VERY intentional about it since coffee and food are all ten steps away.
 And, I bet you don’t have that right now either since most of us are NOT working in an office.

 10. Working out

-My most consistent coping mechanism is running, and multiple studies show that exercise can improve mood disorders in some patients as much as prescription medications.
+My most consistent coping mechanism is running, and multiple studies show that exercise can improve mood disorders in some patients as much as prescription medications!